bitcoinfacts/glacierprotocol.github.io/_docs/deposit/generate-cold-storage-data.md

 The Deposit Protocol is used to transfer bitcoins into high-security cold storage.
-If you have previously used the Deposit Protocol to deposit funds into cold storage, and want to deposit additional funds to the same cold storage address, skip to Section IV.
+If you have previously used the Deposit Protocol to deposit funds into cold storage, and want to deposit additional funds to the same cold storage address, skip to [Section IV](/docs/deposit/deposit-execution/) of the Deposit Protocol.

 By the end of this section, you will generate the following information.